piedrahitac/piedrahitac/README.md

 - ⚡ Fun fact: ...
 -->

-# Hello there, stranger! 👽
+# Hi there, stranger! 👽

+I've been building software professionally for over 15 years.
+I enjoy creating high-quality, user-focused products and thrive in collaborative, cross-functional teams.
+I bring strong communication, positive energy, ownership, and interest in building relationships that support meaningful work.

+> [!NOTE]
-I'm glad you're here, welcome.
-I've been building software profesionally for over 15 years, and still have gas left in the tank!
-If you are wondering what happened to the little green squares, it's just that I don't usually hang out around these corners of the internet unless my current project requires it.
+> If you are wondering what happened to the little green squares, it's just that I don't usually hang out around these corners of the internet unless my current project requires it.

 ## 👾 Fun things I do well
-- Creating and maintaining SaaS apps with Ruby on Rails.
+- Building SaaS apps with Ruby on Rails.
 - Juggling microservices with Java and Spring.
 - Using relational databases to keep data safe.
+- Leading and mentoring software engineering teams.

 ## 🛸 Other fun things I can do too
-- Wrestling Javascript / Typescript to build web UIs.
+- Wrestling Javascript / Typescript into web UIs.
 - Setting up monitoring and observability tools.
+- Flying through clouds services like AWS and GCP.
+- Managing CI/CD pipelines.

 Thanks for the visit, see you around! 🪐